 Boasting spectacular wildlife and scenery, outstanding seafood, and unique castles, Mull is genuinely up there with some of the world’s best tourist destinations.
 It is so much so that Lonely Planet has listed ‘Going Wild on Mull’ as its guide to 40 unique experiences in Europe.

 Referred to as ‘Eagle Island’ by some, the Isle of Mull is the best place in the area to see white-tailed and golden eagles.
-Mull boasts some of the best sea life tours anywhere and is one of the best places in Europe to spot whales.
+Mull boasts some of the best sea life tours in the world and is one of the top places in Europe to spot whales.

 Known as the cradle of Christianity in Scotland, Iona is a magical isle.
-From the founding of an abbey by St Columba in the 6th century to the final resting place of kings to its current reputation as a leader in fair trade and ecotourism, this tiny emerald island off the western shore of Mull captures the hearts and spirits of those who make the pilgrimage.
+From the founding of an abbey by St. Columba in the 6th century to its current reputation as a leader in fair trade and ecotourism, this tiny emerald island off the western shore of Mull captures the hearts and spirits of those who make the pilgrimage.

-Visitors can take a short foot passenger ferry to tour the abbey and graveyard and view the fascinating collection of carved crosses and stones, which, along with reproductions of illuminated manuscripts, are thoughtfully displayed and interpreted throughout the church and the grounds.
+Visitors can take a short foot passenger ferry to tour the abbey and graveyard, where they can view the fascinating collection of carved crosses and stones.
+These, along with reproductions of illuminated manuscripts, are thoughtfully displayed and interpreted throughout the church and grounds.

 Lying six miles west of Mull, Staffa is formed of basalt rock in hexagonal columns created millions of years ago by volcanic eruptions and a vast blanket of lava that spread into the Atlantic Ocean.